It’s hard to imagine two things that go together more than Disney and Mickey Mouse.

 Once a creator has a copyright on his or her work, he or she has exclusive rights to use and distribute that work for a period of time.
 What happens once that time is up?
 Well, generally that work will then fall into the public domain.
 That means it’ll be free for others to use how they want.

-Disney has a copyright on the original version of Mickey Mouse and all those that follow.
+Disney had a copyright on the original version of Mickey Mouse and has a copyright on all those that follow.

 As 2003 got closer, Disney started lobbying Congress once again.
 That’s when we got the Copyright Term Extension Act of 1998, which many refer to as the “Mickey Mouse Protection Act.”
 Under this act, corporate copyright protection was extended from 75 years to 95 years.

-So basically every time Disney gets close to having Mickey fall under public domain, they lobby to extend protections over their copyright.
-And they’ve been successful…so far!
-Under the current law, Mickey Mouse is set to enter the public domain in 2024.
+So basically every time Disney got close to having Mickey fall under public domain, they lobbied to extend protections over their copyright.
+And they were successful.
+Mickey Mouse then entered the public domain in 2024.
 Well, some of Mickey Mouse’s copyrights anyway…more on that in a second.

 It was a lot easier to block copyright expiration 20 years ago.
 Now, with the spread of information on the internet, it’s a lot more difficult for lobbyists to go against these public domain protections.